bhandariprakash/TypeScriptNode/README.md

 # How to Setup a TypeScript Node.js Project ?

-Step by step guide to setup the TypeScript project
+Step by step guide to setup the TypeScript project.

 ## Getting Started